Family trusts that own land suffer additional stamp duty and land tax. This is because states believe all Family Trusts have foreigners.

 (c) any estate or interest in land as described in (a) or (b).

-However, these definitions are changing and being reinterpreted all the time.
+However, these definitions are changing and being reinterpreted constantly.
 Do not rely on the above.
 It is general information only.
-Legal Consolidated is giving no advice and no legal advice on these issues.
-We do not review your document or advise on whether your family trust owns land that comes within these foreigner surcharge taxes.
+Legal Consolidated is giving no legal advice on these issues.
+We do not review your document or advise on whether your family trust owns land within these foreigner surcharge taxes.

-Where relevant why does not Legal Consolidated state that ‘commercial’ property is exempt from the foreign surcharges?
+Where relevant, why does Legal Consolidated not state that ‘commercial’ property is exempt?

 We do not know what ‘residential’ and ‘commercial’ mean for the particular property that your Family Trust is about to buy.

 You are right.
-‘Commercial’ property is not meant to be caught in this web of conflicting laws.
+‘Commercial’ property is not meant to be caught in this web of conflicting laws in some states.
 But what you think is ‘commercial’ may, at a stretch, end up being ‘residential’ as well.
 For instance, a property primarily used for business could have a residential component, such as apartments above shops.
 Additionally, some mixed-use properties, despite their commercial activities, might be classified as residential for tax purposes depending on state laws and the specific usage proportions.

 ‘Residential property does not include commercial residential premises, a residential care facility, a supported residential service or a retirement village and which may lawfully be used in that way.’

-In some states, such as Queensland, the land tax is on all properties (including both residential and commercial), however, for stamp duty, in Queensland, it is arguable only on residential property.
+In some states, such as Queensland, the land tax applies to all properties (including residential and commercial); however, stamp duty is arguable only on residential property in Queensland.

 Legal Consolidated is not providing advice on this.
 You need to speak with your lawyer and accountant about your specific circumstances.
 We do not consider or look at the assets of your family trust.
-We do not look at or consider what your family trust may acquire by way of real estate.
+We do not consider what your family trust may acquire through real estate.
 Seek your own legal and accounting advice on such matters.

 Is there power to change my Family Trust to remove foreigners?

 Your family trust deed must allow this Deed of Variation.
 Some family trust deeds contain a broad power of amendment and variation.
-However, those without or with limited variation powers need to be carefully reviewed.
+However, those without or with limited variation powers must be carefully reviewed.
 Legal Consolidated does not provide that service.
-If you are unsure seek accounting and legal advice.
+If you are unsure, seek accounting and legal advice.

 Further, some states (e.g. NSW) recognise that some family trusts cannot be amended and will review the family trust on a case-by-case basis.
 (See, for example, NSW Commissioner’s Practice Note CPN 004 version 2.)